International Development, Aid and Collaboration (IDAC)

 Yes.
 To enable this option, the Project Lead completing the report will need to provide an email address.
 Once provided, the platform will then send a unique link to the Project Lead’s email inbox.
 Through the link, the Project Lead will be able to access and continue completing the online report form at a future date and time.
 Additional instructions will be included on top of the form.

 Where can Fellows find more information on IDAC?

-Additional information pertaining to the IDAC program, including this FAQ, can be found on the Royal College website via the dedicated IDAC landing page.
-The landing page will be updated annually before call for applications open.
+Information on the IDAC program can be found on the website.
+The website will be updated annually before calls for applications open.

 I have other questions regarding the IDAC program.
-Who should I contact?
+Whom should I contact?

 Contact the IDAC team at IDAC@royalcollege.ca.